Close Modal×

 There are three different approaches to determining a property’s fair market value.

-The appraisal agency notifies the owner of the property in advance when their home will be appraised.
-Also, the owner should be present during the appraisal.
+The appraisal agency typically notifies the owner of the property in advance when their home will be appraised.
+Also, the owner is often given the opportunity to accompany the appraiser during the inspection and share information that could affect value.

 Here are the methods used: